Who’s who

 Mark Greaves, Plymouth

-Mark joined us as an Associate Non-Executive Director in January 2025.
+Mark joined us as a Non-Executive Director in January 2025.

 Mark built a career as a Corporate Finance partner at PKF Francis Clark, where he was also responsible for developing their role in the international network PKF and leading an internal change programme based upon the digitalisation of the practice.
 His international duties included arranging trade visits to China and building closer links with Australian, European and American firms.

-Mark now chairs the PKF UK & Ireland network of independent accounting firms as well as chairing the board at Delt Shared Services, a back office shared services business jointly owned by Plymouth City Council and Devon ICB.
-He also hosts a podcast series called Business Noodles and is a governor at Arts University Plymouth.
+Mark now chairs the PKF UK & Ireland network of independent accounting firms as well as chairing the board at Delt Shared Services, a back office shared services business owned by Plymouth City Council, North Somerset Council and Devon ICB.
+He also hosted a podcast series called Business Noodles and is a governor at Arts University Plymouth.

 Paul Richards, Teignbridge